top of page

 We rely on advanced experimental techniques to study biological systems and behavior.
 We also develop and characterize bioinspired systems.
 We perform numerical simulations and develop theoretical models to rationalize and generalize our results.

-We currently focus on three topics: (1) fluid-soft matter interactions, (2) injection in soft matter, and (3) transport of complex fluids.
-To learn more about our activities, please contact us or, better yet, visit!
+We currently focus on three topics: (1) transport in soft materials, (2) fluid-structure interactions, and (3) drops on biological or bio-inspired systems.
+To learn more about our activities, please get in touch with us or visit us.

 We are committed to creating and maintaining a culture that welcomes everyone interested in advancing Science and Engineering.
 We believe in hypothesis-driven, rigorous research fueled by creativity.
 Solving fundamental problems to benefit humanity is at the heart of our lab’s culture!